GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

   --no-tz               Do not send timezone on RenewSliver -V API_VERSION, --api-version=API_VERSION
                         Specify version of AM API to use (1, 2, etc.)
-  --reuse-slice=REUSE_SLICE_NAME
+  --no-compress         Do not compress returned values --available           Only return available resources --reuse-slice=REUSE_SLICE_NAME
                         Use slice name provided instead of creating/deleting a new slice --rspec-file=RSPEC_FILE
+                        In CreateSliver tests, use request RSpec file provided instead of default of 'request.xml' --bad-rspec-file=BAD_RSPEC_FILE
-                        In CreateSliver tests, use request RSpec file provided instead of default of 'request.xml' --rspeclint           Validate RSpecs using 'rspeclint' --ProtoGENIv2         Use ProtoGENI v2 RSpecs instead of GENI 3 --vv                  Give -v to unittest
+                        In negative CreateSliver tests, use request RSpec file provided instead of default of 'bad.xml' --rspeclint           Validate RSpecs using 'rspeclint' --less-strict         Be less rigorous.
+(Default) --more-strict         Be more rigorous.
+  --ProtoGENIv2         Use ProtoGENI v2 RSpecs instead of GENI 3
+  --vv                  Give -v to unittest
   --qq                  Give -q to unittest